-Fortunately, despite all the changing variables, there’s a few staple ways to fish them that have worked well for years on end.
-Most of which include fishing jigs, tipped with a variety of bait or plastic in any number of ways.
-A full box of jigs in various shapes and sizes is definitely a river angler’s friend, no matter how many new fangled techniques may come about in river walleye fishing, you’re always in the game with a jig near bottom.
+Fortunately, despite all the changing variables, there are a few staple ways to fish them that have worked well for years on end.
+Most of which include fishing jigs tipped with a variety of bait or plastic in any number of ways.
+A full box of jigs in various shapes and sizes is definitely a river angler’s friend, no matter how many new-fangled techniques may come about in river walleye fishing, you’re always in the game with a jig near the bottom.

-To fish it well, you need to maintain a tight-line at all times, preferably being directly over the top of the jig without a bow or angle to your line.
-That requires some good boat handling skill, but also depends on the angler keeping the bait just above bottom and constantly moving.
+To fish it well, you need to maintain a tight line at all times, preferably being directly over the top of the jig without a bow or angle to your line.
+That requires some good boat handling skill but also depends on the angler keeping the bait just above the bottom and constantly moving.
 Think about jigging down to the bottom versus jigging up from it, while maintaining that touch through constant motion.
-Pull it too high from bottom and you’re out of the zone.
-Lay it on bottom too long, and the boat moves while the bait doesn’t, leading to a bow in the line and missed strikes.
+Pull it too high from the bottom and you’re out of the zone.
+Lay it on the bottom too long, and the boat moves while the bait doesn’t, leading to a bow in the line and missed strikes.

-For this tactic, rig any of the Northland jigs with a great wire keeper (Deep Vee Jig, Slurp Jighead, Long-Shank Fireball Jig, or Metallic Eyeball Jig) to accompanying plastic.
-Impulse jig-crawlers, paddle-tails, or smelt are great ways to add life-like action to these jigs and entice walleyes.
-Popular colors include a variety of basic, translucent offerings, all the way through dark earth-tones, and eventually the chartreuse and other bright versions.
+For this tactic, rig any of the Northland jigs with a great wire keeper (Deep Vee Jig, Slurp Jighead, Long-Shank Fireball Jig, or Metallic Eyeball Jig) to accompany plastic.
+Impulse jig-crawlers, paddle tails, or smelt are great ways to add life-like action to these jigs and entice walleyes.
+Popular colors include a variety of basic, translucent offerings, all the way through dark earth tones, and eventually the chartreuse and other bright versions.
 The brighter the better with high turbidity and current levels, but the translucent and basic colors tend to work better earlier when water is clearer, and flow is down.

-It can be a great benefit to try running these baits with mono and braid both as each has characteristics which, given the day, can help you excel.
+It can be a great benefit to try running these baits with mono and braid both as each has characteristics that, given the day, can help you excel.
 Braid is the ultimate in feel, but is also more visible and cuts current rather than tracks with it.
-Mono can perfect the “swing” of the bait as it moves downstream into a walleyes mouth, which can make all the difference at times.
-Fish these baits slowly, as water temps are still low, and keep them near bottom, opting for slow, side-ways jig sweeps rather than hops or slashes.
+Mono can perfect the “swing” of the bait as it moves downstream into the mouth of a walleye, which can make all the difference at times.
+Fish these baits slowly, as water temps are still low, and keep them near the bottom, opting for slow, side-ways jig sweeps rather than hops or slashes.
 Few bites are as rewarding as walleyes smashing jig and plastic combinations you pitch to the shallows, making this another staple presentation.